-- 1. In the navigation bar, select Policy. - In the lower left area of the window, click the Firewall Settings tab. - 3.
-Double-click the Package Load node in the tree.
+- 2) In the lower left area of the window, click the Firewall Settings tab. - 3) Double-click the Package Load node in the tree.
 The Package Load window is displayed.

-- 4. Enter a name and description for the new Package Load object. - 5.
-Configure the fields in accordance with your policy. - 6.
-Click OK.
+- 4) Enter a name and description for the new Package Load object. - 5) Configure the fields in accordance with your policy. - 6) Click OK.